Latest Chainlink (LINK) News Update

 TLDR

-Chainlink's codebase shows accelerated development with critical infrastructure upgrades and cross-chain expansions.
+Chainlink’s codebase shows active development with new data services and cross-chain integrations.

 Deep Dive